 Two main criteria here, the ability to change lenses and sensor size.

-Ok, I want a Semi Professional DSLR, but how much do they cost?
+I want a Semi Professional DSLR, how much do they cost?

 In my opinion, and that of many forums, photography magazines and other professionals, there really are only a few Semi Professional DSLR’s at this level that make the grade should you be wanting to make a living.
 When I say that I mean for functionality, quality, lens choice and robustness combined.
 For the serious enthusiast that will never want a full kit bag jammed with goodies, the choice is a little wider.

-On top of this you would have to include at least one lens to get you started.
+On top of this you may have to include at least one other lens to really get you started.
 Go to my lens section to see the best choice of NIKON and CANON lenses.

-For a serious amateur looking to get started with a semi professional DSLR, I would recommend the Canon EOS 7D II or the Canon EOS 5D Mark II/III.
+For a serious amateur looking to get started with a semi professional DSLR, I would recommend the Canon EOS 90D or an older Canon EOS 5D Mark II/III.
 All have great features, take the finest lenses and produce good quality prints.
-From the Nikon camp, I would recommend the older Nikon D700 or newer D800 all day long although the D800 merges into the realms of professional!

-For the Semi-pro looking to make a living, the keen enthusiast or anyone looking to take up photography seriously, I would have no problem in recommending the excellent and versatile (but slightly older now) Canon EOS 7D even for wedding photography.
+For the Semi-pro looking to make a living, the keen enthusiast or anyone looking to take up photography seriously, I would have no problem in recommending the excellent and versatile (but slightly older now) Canon EOS 5D Mark III or 5D Mark IV for wedding photography.